YidaZ/EC500_Heart_Health/Presentation-Slides/README.md

-##This is the folder for all presentation slides
+##This is the folder which contains all of our presentation slides.